FudaWiki/fudawiki-files/iroha.md

 In Iroha Karuta, There are about 48 Yomifuda, and a corresponding number of Torifuda, for a total of 96 cards per set.
 The variation in number of cards is due to some archaic characters being deleted or replaced over time.

 Each **Yomifuda** contains a writing.
-Traditionally, this writing is a **proverb**, but it could be a random saying or description, depending on the Iroha karuta set being used.
+Traditionally, this writing is a **proverb or idiom**, but it could be any kind of saying or description, depending on the Iroha karuta set being used.

 Each corresponding **Torifuda** contains **an illustration related to the writing on the Torifuda, as well as a circle with the first syllable of the writing, written in hiragana**.